nkdAgility/NKDAgility.com/site/content/resources/blog/2016/2016-02-10-mapping-windows-special-folders-onedrive-business-ultimate-backup/index.md

 ---
 title: Mapping your Windows Special Folders to OneDrive for Business - Ultimate Backup
-description: "Learn how to map Windows special folders to OneDrive for Business for seamless backup and access across devices.
-Keep your files safe and synced effortlessly!"
+description: Learn how to map Windows special folders to OneDrive for Business for seamless backup and access across devices.
+Keep your files safe and synced effortlessly!
 date: 2016-02-10
 creator: Martin Hinshelwood
 id: "11430"